akash-flac/corporate-website-prototype/README.md

 # Markle Tech Website
-This is prototype/mock-Up for a corporate website I created during my internship in early 2025.
+This is a prototype/mock-up for a corporate website I created during my internship in early 2025.

 # Folder Structure and Architecture
 (React project using Vite)